What would make Brass magnetic? - finishing.com

 It is the nickel which modifies the physical structure of the steel and makes it non-magnetic.
 So the answer is yes, the magnetic properties of stainless steel are very dependent on the elements added into the alloy, and specifically the addition of nickel can change the structure from magnetic to non-magnetic.

-- what crushers are on a rock quarry
+- what is a rubble stone quarry india

-- what is russias wold ranking in coal
+- what is the difference between charcoal coal

-- what is cost of a stone crusher machine
+- what the price of a stone crusher plant in malaysia